 Joey Copson (California, USA) bought the Apple-1 directly from the Byte Shop in San Jose.
 The Byte Shop was a young computer sho and the first to offer the Apple-1 computer.
 The first 50 Apple-1s were sold here.

-When Apple Computer offered the owners of Apple-1 an exchange for an Apple-1 in 1977, Joey Copson is said to have said 'No. I'm not going to.
+When Apple Computer offered the owners of Apple-1 an exchange for an Apple-1 in 1977, Joey Copson said 'No. I'm not going to.
 I don't care, I'm keeping the Apple-1'.
 A stroke of luck, as many Apple-1s ended scrapped, except for specimens that employees were allowed to take with them as souvenirs.